How do we deal with Sustainability?

 We noticed that whenever there is a desire to optimize the supply chain, the ‘because it’s cheaper’ credo no longer plays an important role in our customer’s and their stakeholders eyes.
 It is not because of the money involved, but more and more because they no longer accept unnecessary steps in the supply chain and because companies want to be agile, be able to react immediately on demand.

-This means that companies start to compare supply chains on all their merits.
-Including the CO2 footprint, shelf life, cost, complexity and risks.
-We are discovering that the supply chain optimization is therefore most of the time a ?sustainability optimization?.
+This means companies are comparing supply chains on all merits.
+Including the carbon footprint, sustainability, costs, complexity and risks.
+We discover that the optimization of the supply chain is therefore usually also a sustainability optimization.

 The logical combination of focusing on avoiding the risks and being agile is, that companies have to show continuous improvement instead of just once a year an audit.
 Collecting and analyzing Data is therefore becoming even more important and real impact is crucial.
-Sustainability is moving to a continuous ?Proven Sustainability?
+Sustainability is moving towards a continuous “Proven Sustainability”